-In this post, we’ll explore some backup methods commonly used in the past, some that are popular now, and the pros and cons of each.
+In this post, we’ll explore some standard backup methods in the past, some popular today, and the pros and cons of each.

 Cloud vs. Local Backup Methods and Media